How SIGnet groups work

 It is the individual group that is at the heart of SIGnet.

-This is because it is in the individual group that a private investor can meet other interested investors in a social and informal atmosphere that leads to greater investment knowledge and skills and, most importantly, gives the opportunity to increase investment performance.
+This is because it is in the individual group that a private investor can meet other interested investors in a social and informal atmosphere that leads to improved investment knowledge and skills and, most importantly, gives the opportunity to increase investment performance.

 The SIGnet group achieves this because the group and the culture around it are designed to provide an environment in which group members can gain most from each other’s skills, knowledge and ideas.
 The design of the group is deceptively simple.
 Every group has a Convener who organises the meetings and a Chair, who may be the Convener or someone else from the group.
 Both exist to ensure that the meetings are conducted in an open and positive manner.
 Overlaid on this arrangement is the SIGnet culture and an emphasis on free discussion.